 Getting comfortable with your makeup artist

-Sophie pointed out that you’re going to be spending the morning of your wedding with this person, literally working on your face, on a really emotionally-charged day.
 So you probably want to know them, right?!
 Finding the right fit for you is important.
 You’ll start building rapport and a relationship with them from the first point of contact, so if you are feeling nervous or uncomfortable from the start follow your instincts.
 For more information on how to pick the perfect makeup artist, follow my tips on finding wedding vendors here.

 You may need to be vulnerable, and always be open and honest with your makeup artist.
-They are caring people – that’s why they are in this position – so don’t be afraid to share how you’re feeling.
+They are caring people – that’s why they do this – so don’t be afraid to share how you’re feeling.
 A major part of your trial is giving feedback.
 If you’re worried that your eyeshadow is too dark, or cheeks are too pink – you need to say.
 She won’t be offended.

 Giving feedback on your makeup after wearing it for a while